Home

 Kuala Lumpur in the Malay language means Muddy Estuary and was founded in 1857 by the tin miners.
 As the mining and trading of tin prospered, the town began to develop and since then Kuala Lumpur landmarks have constantly being changed to cater for the growing needs of the city folks.
 The city was declared a Federal Capital on February 1 1974 and since then the first day of February has always been a holidays for the city dwellers.

-Despite the fast pace development of the city, Kuala Lumpur has been able to balance the demands of land for developement.
+Despite the fast pace development of the city, Kuala Lumpur has been able to balance the demands of land for development.
 The historical site such as the Sultan Abdul Samad building has being kept and preserved as a national heritage.
-Greeneries are also planned in the city with potted plants, flowers and green trees co exist together with the modern skyscrapers.
+Greenery are also planned in the city with potted plants, flowers and green trees co exist together with the modern skyscrapers.

 For those who need a break from the hectic pace of the city, there are the KL Lake Gardens, KL Butterfly Park, KL Deer Park, Orchid and Hibiscus Gardens and KL Bird Park for you to explore and break free from the routine of working life.

-Find out in greater details the various Kuala Lumpur Landmarks and beyond from the links below..
+Find out in greater details the various Kuala Lumpur Landmarks and beyond below.

 Dataran Merdeka